 In late October I took a leap of faith and signed a lease at Alderwood Mall for the holidays.
 At this point in 2020, what more is there to lose?
 Despite the unknowns and uncertainties, we are believing for better days ahead.
 We’ve spent the last four weeks making preparations, implementing systems and growing our team from what was once cut down to 2 employees, now up to 27.
 It’s really something.
 I have the strongest team of hard-working, committed women that continue to impress me.
 We’ve got a challenging road ahead but there’s no team I would rather do it with than the Cookie Squad.

 I hope you’ll join us this holiday season at Alderwood mall and continue to support our local Lake Stevens shop.
 My “why” has never been about sales, which, on paper, makes me a terrible business owner.
-My “why” is to inspire others to be the best versions of themselves, to grow in confidence and always choose kindness.
+My “why” is to inspire others to be the best versions of themselves, to choose kindness and always look for the good.
 And..while you’re at it, eat cookies because you truly can’t be sad when you’re eating a cookie!